BCLibCoop/nnels-a11y-publishing/DropScripts/Extractor/Extractor.ReadMe.md

 When processing single files (.xhtml, .html) the output file is a same-name file with a file name extension as defined by outputFileNameExtension.

-E.g. if `"outputFileNameExtension": "txt"`, then processing
+E.g. if `outputFileNameExtension = txt`, then processing
 ```
 Page1.xhtml
 ```